Ecosystem health and biodiversity

 Not met

-We have not identified key Canterbury species to monitor nor do we conduct regular fish monitoring to enable us to show if we are meeting the goal.
-The data we do have, however, show that the native fish habitat and populations identified in the Department of Conservation's 2017 Conservation Status of New Zealand Freshwater Fishes continue to decline.
+CWMS partners have not identified key Canterbury species to monitor, nor conduct regular fish monitoring to demonstrate progress towards this goal.
+However, available data shows that native fish habitat and populations identified in the Department of Conservation's 2017 Conservation Status of New Zealand Freshwater Fishes (PDF file, 7.9MB) continue to decline.

 Highlights to date